sqlxpert/10-minute-aws-client-vpn/README.md

 ## Goals

-This CloudFormation template will help you set up an AWS-managed VPN and run it for as little as $1 per day!
+This CloudFormation template will help you set up an AWS-managed VPN in about 10 minutes and operate it for as little as $1 per day!

 Today, security experts discourage relying mainly on the strength of the perimeter around your private network.
 Nevertheless, in some scenarios,